Eclipse-SDV-Hackathon-Chapter-Three/Team-Steering-into-Code/README.md

 1. Your Team at a Glance

-Team Name / Sterring into Code
+Team Name: Steering into Code

 <br>
 Team Members
 <br>